Ambassador Frank E. Baxter

 Chairman of the Board of Governors – Fremont University, Former Ambassador to Uruguay and Chairman Emeritus at Jefferies and Company, Inc.

 Frank E. Baxter is Chairman Emeritus of Jefferies and Company, Inc., a global investment bank focusing on mid-cap companies.
 He retired as Chief Executive Officer in 2001, a position he had held since 1987.
 He is also the former Ambassador to the Oriental Republic of Uruguay, where he served from November 2006 to January 2009.

 Mr. Baxter has been involved in numerous civic activities, including the following: Chairman of After-School All-Stars; Chairman of the Board of Alliance for College-Ready Public Schools; Board Member, California Institute of the Arts; Member, Governor Schwarzenegger’s Commission for Jobs and Economic Growth; Vice Chairman of the Board of the Los Angeles Opera; and Chairman of the Executive Committee, Los Angeles County Museum of Art, to name a few.

 Dr. Sabrina Kay

-Chancellor and CEO – Fremont College, Founder – Fashion Umbrella and The Sabrina Kay Collection
+Chancellor and CEO – Fremont University, Founder – Fashion Umbrella and The Sabrina Kay Collection

 Dr. Sabrina Kay is a self-made serial entrepreneur who comes from a diverse and successful business, education, and philanthropic background.
 She founded California Design College, now Art Institute of Hollywood, as the nation’s first institution for computer-aided fashion design.
 It became one of the “BIG 4” fashion colleges in California, winning various awards during her leadership.
 She is also the founder of The Sabrina Kay Collection, Premier Business Bank, Fremont Private Investments, Fashion Umbrella, and LAdesigns, as well as a shareholder of Ex’pression College.